975L/IncludeLibraryBundle/README.md

 ## How to add libraries and/or versions

-Feel free to make PR's to add other libraries/versions :-)

 - Go into the folder `Libraries`,
 - Open the library class (or add it if not present),
 - Locate the corresponding method `getCss()` or `getJavascript()`,
+- if you add new Library, add method `getVersion()`,
 - Add versions and wildcards to the switch function, keeping the latest above,
 - Add the needed data (take example as existing one).

+Feel free to make PR's to add other libraries/versions :-)

 If this project **help you to reduce time to develop**, you can sponsor me via the "Sponsor" button at the top :)